So you want to be a landlord? You're not alone.

 - Seek out and develop relationships with people who can help you, such as friendly, experienced landlords in the area.
 They can be terrific resources when you need to know how to deal with situations.

-- Expect to put your handiness to use or to become a little handy, if you're not already.
+- Become a do-it-yourselfer, if you're not already.
 You can save a lot of money by doing simple things like painting an apartment yourself.
 Learning a few lock and plumbing tricks can help, too.
 It's also critical to find good professional service people (carpenters, electricians, plumbers, contractors, roofers) and to develop strong relationships with them, since you'll need them to bail you out when a boiler stops working on a cold night or a toilet breaks.
 Treat these folks well.

 - Expect some tenants to be jerks.
 The landlords I spoke with estimated that in their long experience, roughly 3% to 10% of their tenants have caused a lot of trouble.
 It might seem an easy enough problem to deal with, but remember that the problems are not always evenly spaced out.
 You might go several years with few or no problems and then run into a string of terrible tenants for several years.